Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Discussion on Advantage Over Single-Model Approaches

 When evaluating the merits of the proposed multi-model approach, there are two legitimate questions to ask before the proposed method can be justified.
 (1) What benefits does the high-fidelity model offer?
 Or in other words, would it be better to simply allocate all computational resources to low-fidelity simulations?
 (2) What benefits does the low-fidelity model offer?
 Or in other words, would it be better to allocate all computational sources to high-fidelity simulations?
 Inevitably, answers to these questions are not straightforward, and ultimately they depend on the relative merits and costs of the respective models.
 Consequently, investigations of these issues can only be based on specific low-fidelity and high-fidelity models.
-In the following we will discuss the two issues above based on the models assumed in Eqs.~(\ref{E:lowfi}) and (\ref{E:highfi}).
-The first question above on the benefits of the high-fidelity model has been answered clearly in Section~\ref{sec:res}.
-When the low-fidelity model alone is used in the uncertainty propagation, the obtained output uncertainties (PDFs and CDFs) show significant bias, which are due to the prediction bias of the low-fidelity models.
-In contrast, when data from high-fidelity simulations are incorporated into the uncertainty propagation process, even though the amount of available data is very limited (e.g., only two data points in Case 1 (Fig.~\ref{fig:Mon1disc2samp})), the improvements on the output uncertainty are clearly visible.
-This observation effectively demonstrates the value of the high-fidelity model, without which the correct output uncertainty cannot be obtained, no matter how many samples are used in the low-fidelity model evaluations.
-This is illustrated in Fig.~\ref{fig:pdfDis}, where the PDF obtained by using the low-fidelity model alone shows a significant bias even with a very large ensemble with 500 samples.
-The second question is closely related to the investigations conducted by Higdon et al.~\cite{higdon2004co} regarding the usefulness of numerical simulations in a prediction method combining numerical simulations and experimental data.
-They concluded that the numerical simulations have significant contributions in reducing the prediction uncertainties, and thus the combined simulation--data based framework is superior to the pure experimental data-driven approach.
-In this work we carry out a similar investigation in the context of uncertainty propagation by comparing the multi-model results with those obtained by utilizing high-fidelity simulations alone.
-That is, in this alternative approach, data obtained from high-fidelity simulations are used to fit a GP, from which samples are drawn to propagate the input uncertainties.
-The low-fidelity-mode is not used in this alternative approach.
+In the following we will discuss the two issues above based on the models assumed in synthetic case.